 - Water mums regularly, but don’t let the roots become waterlogged.
 As usual, fertile, well-draining soil is crucial.

-- Prepare the soil by mixing in compost, and applying a phosphorous-rich fertilizer such as Neptune's Harvest.
+- Prepare the soil by mixing in compost, and applying a phosphorous-rich fertilizer such as Neptunes Fertilizer.
 Continue to fertilize at least once a month until the mums begin to bloom.

 - Mums need to be pinched back to encourage bushiness and optimal flowering.
 Follow the directions that come with the particular mums you purchase.